Frequently Asked Questions

 These locations also come with limitations.
 See below:

-• I do not tattoo words on the sides of your hand/finger (the parts that rub surfaces or other fingers), as the friction tends to fade the design and makes words illegible.
+I do not tattoo words on the sides of your hand/finger (the parts that rub surfaces or other fingers), as the friction tends to fade the design and make words illegible.

 Any major changes, taking longer than a half hour to complete, or that turn into a complete redesign, may affect the final price of the tattoo and/or require a reschedule.
 This is to ensure that you do not feel forced to settle for a design you do not love, and to avoid the appointment creating a scheduling conflict.